WordPress/gutenberg/docs/designers-developers/developers/tutorials/sidebar-tutorial/plugin-sidebar-0.md

-# Creating a sidebar for your plugin
+# Creating a Sidebar for Your Plugin

 This tutorial starts with you having an existing plugin setup and ready to add PHP and JavaScript code.
 Please, refer to [Getting started with JavaScript](/docs/designers-developers/developers/tutorials/javascript/) tutorial for an introduction to WordPress plugins and how to use JavaScript to extend the block editor.